Royal Marines Reserve

 The Royal Marines Reserve (RMR) is the volunteer reserve force used to augment the regular Royal Marines.
-The RMR consists of some 750 trained ranks distributed among the four units within the UK.
+The RMR consists of some 600 trained ranks distributed among the four units within the UK.
 About 10 percent of the force are working with the Regular Corps on long-term attachments in all of the Royal Marines regular units.
 All the volunteers within the RMR must pass through the same rigorous commando course as the regulars.
-The former may be civilians with no previous military experience or may be former regular Royal Marines.
+Volunteers may be civilians with no previous military experience or may be former regular Royal Marines.

 Mission

 The mission of the RMR is to act as a general reserve to the Royal Marines command and to promote a nationwide link between the military and civilian community.
 The official mission statement: